dipesg/Medical-cost-prediction/README.md

 ## This is a simple app that predict the medical cost in this haphazard time and provide a user a small relief.
+This project is done on the indian dataset so it shows the result in indian currency.
 **Here is the app link**:[Medical cost predictor](https://medical-cost-finder.herokuapp.com)

 # Medical-cost-prediction